Libraries

 Screenshot of Virtual bookshelf showing five books

-In the full resource record you'll see two sections that provide more information about a resource and can help you find similar resources:
+In the full resource record you'll see the Details section, which provides more information about a resource and can help you find similar resources.

-Author names, subjects, series, classmarks and other fields act as clickable search fields, which allow you to run a search on that field to find related resources.
+Author names, subjects, series, classmarks and other fields act as clickable search fields.
+These allow you to run a search on the relevant field to find related resources.

 Screenshot of the Details section of a book record with blue clickable links for author, subjects and classmark

-For example, if you clicked on the author name Weir, Jamie you would would see a list of all other items written by that author.
+For example, if you clicked the author name Weir, Jamie you would see a list of other items written by that author.

 Back to the top